Bransouze

 Bransouze is a municipality and village in Třebíč District in the Vysočina Region of the Czech Republic.
 It has about 200 inhabitants.

 Etymology

 The initial name of the settlement was Branečeves, meaning "Branek's village".
-The name Bransouze is used since 1915.
+The name Bransouze has been used since 1915.

 Geography

 Bransouze is located about 13 km northwest of Třebíč and 16 km southeast of Jihlava.
 It lies in the Křižanov Highlands.
 The highest point is the Bukovec hill at 572 m above sea level.
 The municipality is situated on the right bank of the Jihlava River.

 History

 The first written mention of Bransouze is from 1234.

 Transport

 Bransouze is located on the railway line Jihlava–Třebíč.